Squinkz/XMPInterpolator/README.md

    - A list of keyframes.
    - A list of develop settings to interpolate.
 2. The script interpolates values between the keyframes using the chosen easing function.
-3. In Lightroom, use **Metadata → Read Metadata from File** to import the interpolated develop settings back into images. (make sure the XMP files are in the same folder as your images)
+3. In Lightroom, use **Metadata → Read Metadata from File** to import the interpolated develop settings back into images. (make sure the XMP files are in the same folder as your images).

 Easing functions are available to experiment with at https://easings.net/.